amitness/shuffle/README.md

 - **Full Screen**: Double click the player

 ### Contribution
 Feel free to fork and submit bug fixes or even new features.
-You can file bugs, suggestions and feature requests [here](https://github.com/studenton/shuffle/issues/new).
+You can file bugs, suggestions, and feature requests, [by going to the Issues page](https://github.com/studenton/shuffle/issues/new).

 ### License: [MIT License](https://github.com/studenton/shuffle/blob/gh-pages/LICENSE)